csmutz/apache_tcp_info/README.md

       - TCP_INFO could be retrieved later (possibly per request) to collect other data like max observed packet size and RTT based on more data
          - Getting SAVED_SYN and TCP_INFO currently requires putting socket in blocking mode--is this safe to do later?
            - Is this safe to do at start of connection?
       - switch to netlink instead of getsockopt?
+        - see sock_diag
  - Fix debug/error message (many current errors should be deleted or changed to debug)
  - Implement TCP connection timestamp to compare to TLS Hello timestamp for hello_delay calculation